-Students who do not complete the Division III project by the spring or fall completion deadline [31], and both advanced educational activities by the end of the second semester in Division III, are typically expected to take another semester of full enrollment.
+Students who do not complete the Division III project by the spring or fall completion deadline, and both advanced educational activities by the end of the second semester in Division III, are typically expected to take another semester of full enrollment.

 In extenuating circumstances, a student may request an extension for completing the Division III project.
 If a student is granted an extension, the date for submission of all completed work would be the first advising day in the following semester.
-Students on extension are not considered enrolled at the College and should participate in student loan exit counseling at the Financial Aid Office [36] before going on extension.
+Students on extension are not considered enrolled at the College and should participate in student loan exit counseling at the Financial Aid Office before going on extension.

 In order to be considered eligible for the extension date instead of the typical extra semester of enrollment, the Division III committee would need to certify, no later than the final day of classes, that they had received and reviewed Division III work that constitutes at least 90% of the total expected for that student's independent project.
 The student must have completed both advanced educational activities.
-(See policy on Advanced Educational Activities [1] the Division III Guide [137].)
+(See policy on Advanced Educational Activities the Division III Guide.)

 Students who meet the above requirements to qualify for an extension date will be given the opportunity to be on leave of absence for the next semester, for only one semester, before taking advantage of finishing Division III on extension during the term following the leave.
 If a student decides to take a leave of absence for the following term, that student will have until January 15 after fall semester or June 15 after spring semester to indicate a change of plans.
 The status as of January 15 or June 15 is final.
 If the student has chosen to finish Division III with the extension date, that student is expected to turn in all work by the first advising day of the following semester.
-If the student has chosen leave of absence, the student will be placed on leave status for the following semester.
+If the student has chosen leave of absence, the student will be placed on leave status for the following semester, and expected to turn in all work for completion of the Division III by the first advising day of the term following the one-semester leave.
 Students who choose to be on leave of absence may not continue on leave for more than one term.

-A student who successfully completes all necessary work by the advising day deadline and passes Division III may then request a letter from the Office of Central Records [32] stating that degree requirements have been met.
+A student who successfully completes all necessary work by the advising day deadline and passes Division III may then request a letter from the Office of Central Records stating that degree requirements have been met.
 The degree would be voted by faculty and trustees during the following February or May, and the diploma would be made available to the student following the voting of degrees.